xupeiwust/text2sim-MCP-server/README.md

 ---

+## Disclaimer

+**Text2Sim MCP Server** is a project under active development.
+While we strive for accuracy and stability, please be aware of the following:

+- **Work in Progress:** The software is continuously evolving.
+Features may change, and you may encounter bugs or incomplete functionality.
+We welcome bug reports and contributions to help us improve!
+- **LLM-Powered Tool:** This server is designed to be used with Large Language Models (LLMs).
+The quality of the simulation models and the accuracy of the results depend heavily on the LLM's capabilities.
+- **Verify Your Results:** Always critically review and validate any simulation models and their outputs.
+The results should be used as a guide and not as a substitute for professional validation.

+We are excited for you to use Text2Sim and hope you find it valuable.
+Your feedback is crucial to its development.

+---

 ## Contributing

 Pull requests are welcome!
 Please fork the repo and submit a PR.
 Suggestions, bug reports, and feature ideas are always appreciated.